ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 The list feature lets you create ordered and unordered lists.
 The unique thing about them is that you can put any content inside each list item (including block elements like paragraphs and tables), retaining the continuity of numbering and indentation.

 <info-box info>
-	There are currently two plugins providing list support for CKEditor&nbsp;5: this regular {@link features/lists lists feature} and the {@link features/legacy-lists legacy lists feature}.
+	Since version 40.0.0, the list support has changed for CKEditor&nbsp;5.
+You can read more about this change in the {@link updating/update-to-40 Update to CKEditor 40.0.0} guide.
 </info-box>

 ## Demo